Hristo-Cholakov/build-tools-for-vmware-aria/docs/getting-started/getting-started.md

 ---
 hide:
-  - navigation
 ---
-# Getting Started - 00
+# Getting Started
-Here you will find information on how to easily get onboarded working with Build Tools for VMware Aria.
+Here you will find information on how to easily get onboard working with Build Tools for VMware Aria.

 ## Overview